© 2026 WVIK

 File photo.
 Victoria Lunacek, WNIJ

-The Ogle County Sheriff’s Office says the public is not in danger after a chemical exposure involving employees working during the outage at the Constellation Generating Station located at 4405 N. German Church Road in Byron, Illinois.
+The Ogle County Sheriff's Office says the public is not in danger after a chemical exposure involving employees working during an outage at the Constellation Generating Station, located at 4405 N. German Church Road in Byron, Illinois.

 According to a release from the Sheriff's Office, multiple ambulances responded to the scene and transported several employees to local hospitals for evaluation and treatment.

-A spokesperson from the Nuclear Regulatory Commission tells WNIJ the incident wasn’t related to the nuclear operations of the plant.
+A spokesperson from the Nuclear Regulatory Commission told WNIJ the incident was not related to the nuclear operations of the plant.

-The plant is currently on a scheduled “outage,” a period when it’s powered down for maintenance and refueling.
+The plant is currently on a scheduled "outage," a period when it is powered down for maintenance and refueling.

 Constellation Energy, which owns and operates the power plant, issued a statement Tuesday night: